 An expert on Hugo Chavez, Latin America, democracy and elections

-Professor of International Relations, USC Dornsife College of Letters, Arts and Sciences
+Professor of International Relations and Political Science, USC Dornsife College of Letters, Arts and Sciences

 - Latin America